ho600-ltd/public-documentation/technology_sharing/from_pg_to_mariadb.rst

     ./manage.py migrate

-Our old some values' id are different with the migration, so we need to truncate data in four tables:
+The id of some old values are different form the migration, so we need to truncate data in four tables:

 .. code-block:: sql